umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/azure-devops-pwsh.md

 - We are overwriting the `.gitignore` with the `cloud.gitignore`.
   This is a way to accommodate your gitignore-needs when working locally.
 For instance you might want to ignore frontend builds, but you want them build and published to cloud.
 - We have a special `cloud.zipignore`.
-  This is a convenient way to tell the pipeline which files **NOT** to include when creating the zip package to send to cloud.
+  This is a convenient way to tell the pipeline which files **not** to include when creating the zip package to send to cloud.

 If you have frontend assets that needs to be build (using tools like npm/yarn or others), you should add the needed steps before `Zip Source Code`.
 This is to ensure that the fresh frontend assets will be part of the package to be sent to cloud.